Frequently Asked Questions

 At the beginning of each semester and once the student has enrolled properly and completed all the requirements for disbursement, the financial aid will be paid to the USF student account.
 Students can regularly view their Unsatisfied Requirements in the Financial Aid section of their USFConnect account.

 We are expecting to receive a refund from financial aid.
 When and how will these funds be made available?

-Credit balances created by federal student aid are refunded by check unless a student’s Direct Deposit information is provided to One Stop/Student Accounts.
+Credit balances created by federal student aid are refunded by check unless a student’s Direct Deposit information is provided to Student Enrollment Services/Student Accounts.
 For Federal Direct parent PLUS Loans, credit balances are refunded by check to the parent borrower unless the borrower authorizes a refund to be made to the student.
 In general, a refund will be available within 14 days of disbursement of financial aid into the student account.

 Giving to USF